-0 Whittier Alternative High School provides night school as an alternative learning environment for students who have unique needs that do not allow for a traditional school-day timeframe.
-Extra tutoring is provided before school from 8 to 9 a.m. for students.
-Whittier Alternative High School works diligently to seek and maintain positive and productive partnership within the community.
-These partnerships provide unique learning opportunities for students, mentoring, and the outlet needed for students to give back to the community as well. rate t #2: The staff of Whittier Alternative High School will help to increase the graduation to a minimum of 91%.
-We will do this by encouraging the teaching staff to actively new methods and techniques of teaching to increase student involvement at school.
-Collaboration among staff continues regularly as they explore methods to help students achieve success.
-This often includes collaborative efforts for emotional support and survival skills in addition to academic achievement.
-The teaching staff actively participates in the professional development as provided by the district and building administration.
-Project-based learning and service learning opportunities are embedded frequently in the curriculum at Whittier Alternative High School.
+- □ Whittier Alternative High School provides night school as an alternative learning environment for students who have unique needs that do not allow for a traditional school-day timeframe. - L Extra tutoring is provided before school from 8 to 9 a.m. for students. - Whittier Alternative High School works diligently to seek and maintain positive and productive partnership within the community.
+These partnerships provide unique learning opportunities for students, mentoring, and the outlet needed for students to give back to the community as well.

+Goal #2: The staff of Whittier Alternative High School will help to increase the graduation rate to a minimum of 91%.
+We will do this by encouraging the teaching staff to actively seek new methods and techniques of teaching to increase student involvement at school.

+- Collaboration among staff continues regularly as they explore methods to help students achieve success.
+This often includes collaborative efforts for emotional support and survival skills in addition to academic achievement. - □ The teaching staff actively participates in the professional development as provided by the district and building administration. - Project-based learning and service learning opportunities are embedded frequently in the curriculum at Whittier Alternative High School. - □ ACT WorkKeys curriculum will continue to be implemented and a focus to help provide students with greater opportunities in the workplace following graduation.